Angeli-Code/dotfiles/README.md

 - Alacritty: Terminal Emulator.
 - Scripts:
     - networkadmin: opens up orbi admin login url.
+    - projects: uses fzf to list all git repositories and allows me to cd into that dir.
     - tmmux: a simple cli tmux manager script that lets me easily see all Tmux sessions.
 Create, kill, attach, and detach from Tmux sessions.
     - dotfiles: automation script that goes around my computer to update my most recent files for this my Dotfiles repository, then opens lazygit.
     - pullrocketbooks: automated sorting script that sorts my rocket-book notes into their respective directories.